scaxyz/shortcut-signing-server/docker-osx.md

       -e MASTER_PLIST_URL='https://raw.githubusercontent.com/sickcodes/osx-serial-generator/master/config-custom.plist' \
       sickcodes/docker-osx:ventura
       # optional
-      # if you expirence network problems try adding
+      # if you experience network problems try adding
       # --net host \
       # also you can change the resolution with
       # -e WIDTH=1600 \
       # -e HEIGHT=900 \

 ```
-If you encounter any problems check the docker-osx repo's [iussues](https://github.com/sickcodes/Docker-OSX/issues)
+If you encounter any problems check the docker-osx repo's [issues](https://github.com/sickcodes/Docker-OSX/issues)

 ## When OSX is running follow the these steps